quadram-institute-bioscience/scagaire/README.md

   --version             show program's version number and exit
 """

-__species__: This is the name of a bacterial pathogen that you wish to filter on (within quotes).
+__species__: This is the name of a bacterial pathogens that you wish to filter on (within quotes).
+For multiple species, separate them with a comma.
 It must exactly match a name from the scagaire_species command.
 All the major pathogens are bundled with the software but if your pathogen of interest is missing you can use scagaire_download to create a database for it.
 For some pathogens this may be the genus.

 __input_file__: The AMR gene prediction results from Abricate, StarAMR, CARD etc...
 Ideally the NCBI or CARD database should be used.